-Myra Jago is currently supported by Wicklow Arts Act Funding Scheme 2023.
-In 2022 she was an invited artist at The 192nd RHA Annual, winning The Friends Award and was also invited to make new work for Luan Gallery's Breaking Borders.
+Jago is supported by Wicklow Arts Act Award 2023.
+She was an invited artist at The 192nd RHA Annual 2022, winning The Friends Award and subsequently invited to make new work for Luan Gallery's Breaking Borders and Lavit Gallery's Into the Weave.
 Jago presented her solo exhibition Now Islands at Ashford Gallery, Royal Hibernian Academy in 2019 and was selected as Highly Commended prizewinner at The Hennessy Portrait Awards at The National Gallery of Ireland in 2017.
 In 2015 Myra was awarded a six month studio residency at The Royal Hibernian Academy School and is a regular resident at The Tyrone Guthrie Centre, Annamakerrig.

 On the island of Ireland, her work has shown at The National Gallery of Ireland, The Royal Hibernian Academy, The Hugh Lane Gallery, The Central Bank of Ireland, Áras Inis Gluaire, The Honourable Society of King's Inns' Law Library, NUI Maynooth, The Royal Ulster Academy, The Ulster Hall, a Billboard in East Belfast and The Séamus Ennis Gallery.